 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-A Cubemap is a collection of six separate square Textures that represent the reflections on an object from its environment.
-The six squares form the faces of an imaginary cube that surrounds the object; each face represents the view along the directions of the world axes (up, down, left, right, forward and back).
-Assuming the squares match seamlessly at the edges, Unity’s Reflective built-in shaders can use a cubemap to display the surrounding view as it is reflected by the object.
+A Cubemap is a collection of six square textures that represent the reflections on an environment.
+The six squares form the faces of an imaginary cube that surrounds an object; each face represents the view along the directions of the world axes (up, down, left, right, forward and back).

 |Face Size||Width and Height of each Cubemap face in pixels.
 The textures will be scaled automatically to fit this size.|

 |Mipmap||Should mipmaps be created?|

 |Readable||Should the cubemap allow scripts to access the pixel data?|

 Note that it is preferred to create cubemaps using the Cubemap texture import type (see above) - this way cubemap texture data can be compressed; edge fixups and glossy reflection convolution be performed; and HDR cubemaps are supported.